-Have you ever wondered how our bodies process the chemicals found in our air, on our food, and in products in our homes?
-What happens when we are exposed to excessive amounts of these chemicals?
-In our modern, industrialized society, toxins are constantly surrounding us and creating an increased burden on our bodies’ natural detoxification pathways.
-We may notice these effects in our bodies over time with signs like decreased energy, brain fog, sluggish digestion, skin rashes, headaches, and other potential symptoms.
+Have you ever wondered how your body processes the chemicals found in the air, on your food, and in products in your home?
+What happens when you are exposed to excessive amounts of these chemicals?
+In our modern, industrialized society, toxins are constantly surrounding you and creating an increased burden on your body’s natural detoxification pathways.
+You may notice these effects in your body over time with signs like decreased energy, brain fog, sluggish digestion, skin rashes, headaches, and other potential symptoms.

 Stress and emotions impact the heart, but the reverse is also true.
 Your body has the inherent power to calm down your mind when you are tense.
 In this webinar, cardiologist Dr. Lauren Munsch Dal Farra discusses stress and the connection between the heart and mind.
 She will also address how you can tap into the heart-mind connection when you are in a state of stress.